jun7/wyebadblock/README.md

 	wyebab --css > user.css

-And add the user.css to your browser as user css.
+And add the user.css to your browser as a user css.
 For wyeb, just copy the user.css to the conf dir.

-Make sure the huge css takes RAM a lot.
+Make sure that huge css takes RAM a lot.
 Also it is often used to detect adblock.